What are qualifying earnings?

 - A pound above the threshold counts as a pound of qualifying earnings.

-- Any pay that doesn't count for national insurance purposes, doesn't count for qualifying earnings either.
+- Any pay that doesn't count for National Insurance purposes, doesn't count as qualifying earnings either.

 The minimum amounts you must contribute to an auto enrolment pension are based on qualifying earnings, not gross pay.